North Lauderdale, Florida: Geography

 According to the United States Census Bureau, the city has a total area of 12.0 km2, of which 11.9 km2 is land and 0.1 km2 (0.72%) is water.

+Climate

+North Lauderdale has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical rainforest climate (Köppen climate classification: Af), bordering a tropical monsoon climate (Köppen climate classification: Am).

 Demographics

-2020 census
+2010 and 2020 census

-As of the 2020 United States census, there were 44,794 people, 13,713 households, and 9,120 families residing in the city.
+As of the 2020 United States census, there were 44,794 people, 14,049 households, and 9,412 families residing in the city.